 Love This Horse Equine Rescue uses video storytelling to find homes for horses.
 Through videos, the organization captures each horse's personality and progress in training, and as a result, they’ve seen an increase in adoption interest.
 They’re especially savvy at capturing video-worthy material on the fly and have a library of videos of their horses on the trails or at the beach.
 These clips engage potential adopters and highlight the horse’s capabilities in a variety of environments.

 Understand the Audience

 To better target your audience, know who your audience is and how it might change depending on the social media platform.
-Through analytics, New Vocation Racehorse Adoption Program in Lexington, KY, identified demographics of followers on Twitter, Instagram and Facebook.
+Through analytics, New Vocation Racehorse Adoption Program identified demographics of followers on Twitter, Instagram, and Facebook.
 Based on the different demographics, they created tailored content for each platform to achieve better performance.
-Check out these examples of a Tweet and Instagram post that were custom designed for each audience.
+Check out these examples of a Tweet and Instagram post that were custom-designed for each audience.